Gabriel2409/obsidian_notes/Leader Based replication.md

 ### Consistent Prefix Reads

 - If a write depends on a previous write, because replication is asynchronous, you may see them out of order when reading from a replica
-- consistent prefix reads is a guarantee that if a sequence of writes happen in a given order, then amyone reading those writes will see them in the same order
+- consistent prefix reads is a guarantee that if a sequence of writes happen in a given order, then anyone reading those writes will see them in the same order
 - This is very hard to achieve in partitioned (sharded) databases because there is no global ordering (partitions operate independently)